tokamak-network/zvm/INPUT.md

 component main = VM(16);
 ```

-You can find this line at the `src/circuits/vm.circom`. `VM(16)` shows that the input array size is sixteen as a fixed value, so `code` array should be padded by `0x0` to have sixteen elements in it.
-You need to start over from phase 2 setup to compile the modified circuit.
+You can find this line in the `src/circuits/vm.circom`. `VM(16)` shows that the input array size is sixteen as a fixed value, so `code` array should be padded by `0x0` to have sixteen elements in it.
+FYI, you need to start over from phase 2 setup to compile the modified circuit if you change the maximum size that the input array takes.

 ## Input scenarios
 There are a few input scenarios with different operations for your better understanding.